Edwin-1234/Fasttrack-mini-project/README.md

 # 🚚 Fasttrack – Logistics & Delivery Management System

 Fasttrack is a logistics and delivery management system designed to streamline package assignment, delivery tracking, and route optimization across warehouses.
-It consists of a **Flask-based web admin portal** and a **Flutter mobile application** used by delivery personnel.
+It consists of a **Flask-based web portal** and a **Flutter mobile application** used by delivery personnel.

 ---